Frequently Asked Questions

 • Do I have to be a CAC member/submitter to participate in the CAC Registry?

 No. We want the CAC Registry to be the place to show off your coins, even if you do not submit directly to us.
-But if you are interested in becoming a submiter, take a look at the Membership FAQs for more information about joining CAC as a submitter.
+But if you are interested in becoming a submitter, take a look at the Membership FAQs for more information about joining CAC as a submitter.

 • How do I set up my CAC Registry Account?

-• What Coins does the CAC Registry allow?
+• What coins does the CAC Registry allow?

 The CAC Registry offers two types of Sets: CAC Only and Universal sets.
 CAC Only sets accepts CAC coins, both graded and stickered.
 Universal sets accept CAC coins, both graded and stickered, as well as coins certified by Professional Coin Grading Service (PCGS) and Numismatic Guarantee Corporation (NGC) coins (though this is not an indication that PCGS or NGC endorse the CAC Registry).

-the base score will be their Registry Value (RV) which is available on the coin’s cert lookup page.
+Details graded coins are authentic and therefore qualify for use in the CAC Registry.
+For details coins graded by CACG, the base score will be their Registry Value (RV) which is available on the coin’s cert lookup page.
 Details graded coins certified by PCGS and NGC holders are also eligible but will have a base score of P01.

 Raw coins may be added to your Collection but are not eligible to be added to Sets.